Ghosts (American TV series): Development

 On November 29, 2019, CBS announced that they were developing an adaptation of the BBC One series Ghosts.
 The original British series upon which the series is based was created by Mathew Baynton, Simon Farnaby, Martha Howe-Douglas, Jim Howick, Laurence Rickard, and Ben Willbond for BBC.
 On February 4, 2020, it was announced that the pilot had been picked up by CBS Studios and was co-produced with BBC Studios and Lionsgate Television.
 On March 31, 2021, it was announced that the adaptation has been picked up for a full series.
 In July 2021, it was announced that the series would premiere as a Thursday-night entry on October 7, 2021.
 On September 23, 2021, CBS changed the premiere to back-to-back episodes.
 On October 21, 2021, CBS picked up the series for a full season.
 On December 17, 2021, it was reported that production has been temporarily halted due to a positive case of COVID-19 on the set of the series.
 On January 24, 2022, CBS renewed the series for a second season which premiered on September 29, 2022.
 On November 8, 2022, it was announced that the BBC would be airing Ghosts in the United Kingdom under the name of 'Ghosts US' on BBC Three & BBC iPlayer on November 20, 2022.
-On January 12, 2023, CBS renewed the series for a third season.
+On January 12, 2023, CBS renewed the series for a third season, which premiered on February 15, 2024.
+On March 12, 2024, the series was renewed for a fourth season which premiered on October 17, 2024.
+On February 20, 2025, CBS renewed the series for a fifth and sixth season.
+The fifth season premiered on October 16, 2025.

 Casting

 On March 4, 2020, Rose McIver was cast in a leading role for the pilot.
 On July 1, 2020, Utkarsh Ambudkar was cast in a main role for the pilot.
-On December 9, 2020, Brandon Scott Jones, Richie Moriarty, Asher Grodman, Rebecca Wisocky, Sheila Carrasco, Danielle Pinnock and Roman Zaragoza were cast in main roles for the pilot.
+On December 9, 2020, Brandon Scott Jones, Richie Moriarty, Asher Grodman, Rebecca Wisocky, Sheila Carrasco, Danielle Pinnock and Román Zaragoza were cast in main roles for the pilot.
 On May 12, 2021, Devan Chandler Long joined the cast as a series regular.

+Filming

+Filming for the third season began in Montreal on December 2, 2023.

 Reception

 Critical response

 For the first season, the review aggregator website Rotten Tomatoes reported a 93% approval rating with an average rating of 7.3/10, based on 27 critic reviews.
 The website's critics consensus reads, "Ghosts could stand to ask more of its characters, but an excellent ensemble and a genial wit make for easy, softly spooky viewing."
 Metacritic, which uses a weighted average, assigned a score of 69 out of 100 based on 13 critics, indicating "generally favorable reviews".

+On Rotten Tomatoes, the second season received an approval rating of 100% with an average rating of 8.5/10, based on nine critic reviews.

-On Rotten Tomatoes, the second season has received an approval rating of 100% with an average rating of 7/10, based on seven critic reviews.
+On Rotten Tomatoes, the third season received an approval rating of 100% with an average rating of 8.1/10, based on seven critic reviews.